-The work above is an example of a company that owns a big, ambitious goal.
+The work above is an example of a company that owns a Big-Hairy-Ambitious-Goal (BHAG,) a purpose-driven Big Idea that will make you stand out, humanize your business and give meaning to all stakeholders.
 Tiger Airlines have grown their market share by some remarkable numbers.
-Tiger Airlines (named after the regional ‘tiger economy’ phenomenon in South East Asia) is driven by three interdependent marketing components:
+The business (named after the regional ‘tiger economy’ phenomenon in South East Asia) is driven by three interdependent marketing components:

 - Building a name and organisation that truly makes a difference in the marketplace.